The Road to Varanasi

 Chilling Out in Old Manali

 The laidback town was scenically situated on a hill by a raging river, and was full of the usual backpacker facilities.
 For the time we were there, we made full use of the excellent bakeries and restaurants available.
-We had a great view of the snow-capped mountains from our balcony and nearby was a lovely National Park which we walked through to reach downtown Manali.
+We had a great view of the snow-capped mountains from our balcony.
+Nearby, there was a lovely National Park which we walked through to reach downtown Manali.
 There were lots of hikes to do in the immediate vicinity.
-We thoroughly enjoyed our stay in Manali and it was the most relaxing place we had experienced in India to date.
+We thoroughly enjoyed our stay in Manali and it was, in fact, the most relaxing place we had experienced in India to date.

 A Hair-Raising Road Trip to Ladakh

 Our next Himalayan destination was Leh in Ladakh.
 We had booked seats on a minibus for the twenty-hour journey on the classic Manali-Leh highway.
 We left at 2am in the driving rain.
 The bus made its way up into the mountains, speeding round hairpin bends in the rain and mist.
 Somehow we swerved oncoming lorries that were thundering towards us in the dark.

 The pot smoking driver was requested to slow down by a girl behind us, and was told to ‘go to sleep’.
 She replied that she couldn’t sleep while she was scared.
 Meanwhile, T was throwing up, leaning out of the open window in the pouring rain.
 ‘I don’t think I’m going to make it’, she said.
 We had been on the road for an hour.